March 2015 fishing blog

 I have to be honest at this point, I know it is a 20 but I have no idea how much of a 20 it is…

-the Reuben settled on 23lb 4oz and I am gob smacked, I have smashed one of my longest standing personal bests with a fish that looks like a Dinosaur Pike from the wyedinosaur!
+the Reuben settled on 23lb 4oz and I am gob smacked, I have smashed one of my longest standing personal bests with a fish that looks like a dinosaur!
 What a monster, I am shaking like a shitting dog!
 The thing has a head on it bigger than mine and teeth that look like a set of ivory daggers.

 As it turns out I managed to get two!
 I was more than happy with what I had managed to achieve, I had re-found my fishing mojo, I had cleared the cobwebs and reignited a passion.